SAP/openui5-docs/docs/Custom_Model_91f1c7e.md

 Custom models can be used if none of the models provided by OpenUI5 is suitable for the specific needs of an application.

-To instantiate a custom model, proceed as follows:

 1. Extend the `Model` class and specify the binding modes that the model should support \(for example, two-way, one-way, one-time\).

 2. Extend the `Binding` class to suit your specific binding or reuse the existing specific binding implementations `PropertyBinding`, `ListBinding`, and/or `TreeBinding`.